Best Smart Speaker Buying Guide: Welcome to What Hi-Fi?'s round-up of the best smart speakers you can buy in 2021.

 Virtual voice assistant speakers from big-hitters such as Amazon, Apple and Google have never been so full of smarts.
-Whether you want to know today's pollen count, how many calories are in a hard-boiled egg (155) or quick, failsafe dinner recipes, Alexa, Siri and Google Assistant can now be found nestled inside certain speakers, waiting patiently for your next request.
+Whether you want to know today's weather forecast, how many calories are in a hard-boiled egg (155) or quick, failsafe dinner recipes, Alexa, Siri and Google Assistant can now be found nestled inside certain speakers, waiting patiently for your next request.

 Siri, Alexa and Google Assistant aren't just humble fonts of knowledge, either.
 These speakers play your chosen music over Bluetooth or wi-fi and, depending on the brand, also offer access to a number of different music streaming services, including Apple Music and Spotify.

 But what should you look for when choosing a smart speaker?

 The first thing to consider is compatibility.
 Most smart speakers are platform agnostic, so they'll work with both Android and iOS devices, but the Apple HomePod isn't much use without an Apple mobile device to set it up.

 It's also worth thinking about which ecosystem you use most.
 If you often use Google's services – Calendar, Maps, Gmail – maybe a product with Google Home baked in would be best for you.
 Love shopping at Amazon?
 An Amazon Echo might be right up your alley.
 (While these do both work with other services, they're tightly integrated with those made by their creators, making them much slicker to use.)